Iké Ugbo

-Iké Dominique Ugbo (born 21 September 1998) is a professional soccer player who plays as a forward for club Sheffield Wednesday.
-Born in England, he represents the Canada national team.
+Iké Dominique Ugbo (born 21 September 1998) is a professional soccer player who plays as a forward for Apollon Limassol, on loan from club Sheffield Wednesday.
+Born in England, he represented the Canada national team.

-Ugbo grew up in Canada and played youth soccer there before returning to England, where he played with the youth team of Chelsea.
+Ugbo spent much of his childhood in Canada and played youth soccer there before returning to England, where he played with the youth team of Chelsea.
 He had loan spells at Barnsley, Milton Keynes Dons, Scunthorpe United, Roda JC and Cercle Brugge, before signing for Genk in 2021.

 He represented England at under-17 and under-20 youth levels, before making his senior international debut for Canada in 2021.

 Early life

-Ugbo was born in Lewisham, Greater London, to Nigerian parents.
-He moved to Canada with his family when he was four or five.
+Ugbo was born in Lewisham, London, England, to Nigerian parents.
+He moved to Canada with his family when he was four, settling in Brampton, Ontario.
 In Canada, he played youth soccer with Brampton East SC and Woodbridge Strikers, winning an international under-10 tournament at Disney in 2008 with the latter.

-Upon his return to the UK, Ugbo joined the Chelsea Academy at under-10 level.
+Upon his return to England, Ugbo joined the Chelsea Academy at under-10 level.
 He won the UEFA Youth League with Chelsea in 2014–15 and 2015–16.